First Naval Battle of the American Revolution

 Washington County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Washington County, Maine.
+This timeline provides a condensed summary of the historical journey of Washington County, Maine.

 - 1789 - Washington County established as a county in the state of Maine